Fire up those green thumbs: it’s spring!

 “For best results, improve your soil before planting with composts and manures,” she says.
-“It’s also important to maintain a regular watering regime, with a fortnightly application of a suitable vegetable fertiliser and seaweed extract to ensure strong, healthy growth.”
+“It’s also important to maintain a regular watering regime.
+A fortnightly application of a suitable vegetable fertiliser and seaweed extract will also ensure strong, healthy growth.”

-Schreuder also recommends that you protect tender seedlings from strong winds and late season frosts, and use canes and trellises for support as plants grow throughout spring.
+Schreuder also recommends that you protect tender seedlings from strong winds and late season frosts.
+Use canes and trellises for support as plants grow throughout spring.

 These are areas that don’t get frosts or only have occasional frosts.
 This encompasses the area north of Coffs Harbour in NSW, all the way across to Geraldton in the west.

 Fruits and vegetables: passionfruit, pawpaw, avocado, banana, citrus, rocket, silverbeet, spring onion, lettuce, zucchini, pumpkin, leek, capsicum, cucumber, eggplant, tomatoes

 Herbs: parsley, sweet basil, dill, mint, marjoram, coriander, catnip